fortrabbit/blog/mysql-8-upgrade-plan.md

 ---
 author: os
 created: 2021-04-07
 published: true
-title:        "MySQL 8 upgrade plan"
+title: MySQL 8 upgrade plan
-excerpt:      "How to migrate an App to the new version of MySQL here"
+excerpt: How to migrate an App to the new version of MySQL here
-lead:         "This article guides with upgrading an App on fortrabbit to the newer version of MySQL 8."
+lead: This article guides with upgrading an App on fortrabbit to the newer version of MySQL 8.
-image:        'mysql-8-poster.png'
+image: mysql-8-poster.png
-imagecredit:  ''
+imagecredit: ""
+tags:
+  - changelog
 ---

 <mark>UPDATE 2021-06-17</mark>: We have now enabled a migration workflow which is running on our platform.
 See below for [Method 3](#method3).

 ## Current state